Three pendant lights hanging from living room rafters

 Why not engineer and build a backyard deck, give a bathroom a face lift, or even install a pendant light?

 You might have heard them called swag lights.
 Even though theyve been around for quite a while, they have an appeal that continues to sell.
+They can be independently located or configured with a rail system.

 I have heard it said that theyre a recent and sleeker version of those ornate chandeliers from yesteryear that only the well-to-do could afford.
+Or not.
+Either way, these are affordable.

 The first step is to to consider the best location of your new lamp/s.
 Some areas of the home need a lot of illumination for activities such as preparing and eating meals, entertaining, or reading.
+Of course, you do not really need extra light if you are enjoying your Amazon Kindle, like I do.

 Other places in your home use lighting for accent effects or modern decor.
 In many cases, these kinds of areas are already furnished with an overhead light.
 In other situations, this is not the case.
+For example, a dedicated pendant light over your home office desk is a capital idea.

 Note: Before you undertake any electrical task, ensure that the proper circuit breaker or fuse has been de-energized and that the circuit tests dead using either a Multimeter or a Fluke VoltAlert!